Executive Director Capacity Building Program

 3. Strategic growth: With increased resources and improved organization, we expect the Empowerment Center to scale in size and programmatic activities over time.

-• Successes with this model include:
+4. Successes with this model include:

 1. Submitted and received state of Maryland childcare licensure, now the best-in-class Out-of-School Time center in Cambridge, MD.
+This childcare licensure has allowed the program to expand and diversify their offerings and will be piloting a Pre-Kindergarten classroom of 20 students in the fall of 2024.

-• Halfway through the third year, the Empowerment Center increased its cumulative organizational revenue from $303K to $422K.
-The goal for the end of year 3 is $450K, so the Center should easily reach that by summer 2024.
-This earned a “green” health score.
+7. At the end of Year-3, the Empowerment Center increased its cumulative organizational revenue to $540,000.
+The goal for the end of Year-3 was $450,000, earning a “green” health score.